2014 Petra Kvitová tennis season: Sydney International

 Kvitová started her season in Sydney.
 As the second seed, she received a bye into the second round.
-There, she defeated qualifier Christina Mchale before going to on to beat compatriot Lucie Šafářová in the last eight.
+There, she defeated qualifier Christina Mchale before going on to beat compatriot Lucie Šafářová in the last eight.
 In the semifinal, Kvitová suffered a shocking loss to qualifier and eventual champion Tsvetana Pironkova in straight sets.

 Australian Open

 Seeded sixth at the Australian Open, Kvitová drew world No. 88 Luksika Kumkhum in the opening round, and was upset by the Thai in three sets.
 It was Kvitová's earliest exit at a Grand Slam since 2011 US Open.

 Middle East series

 Qatar Open

 As the third seed at the Qatar Open, Kvitová received a bye in the first round.
 In the second round she faced former world No. 1 Venus Williams, whom she beat in three sets.
 She then saw off Šafářová in the round of 16, before losing to Jelena Janković in the quarterfinals.